 Image Copyright (c) American Society for Reproductive Medicine

 Often called a “disease of theories”, the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic and even certain menstrual characteristics exist.
-Current research has implicated HOX genes, mesenchymal stem cells and certain immunologic factors in disease origin; nonetheless, no single theory explains endometriosis all women; more likely, a composite of several mechanisms is involved.
+Current research has implicated HOX genes, mesenchymal stem cells and certain immunologic factors in disease origin; nonetheless, no single theory explains endometriosis all those affected; more likely, a composite of several mechanisms is involved.

 Retrograde menstruation – ‘Sampson’s Theory’, which dates back to 1921, is perhaps the most popular – yet flawed – of theories.
 Initially, Dr. John Sampson assumed that endometriosis is the result of “seedlings” from the ovaries.
 Later, in 1927, he proposed the disease results from reflux menstruation, wherein endometrium is “showered backwards” onto the peritoneum and ovaries, taking hold and implanting.
-However – endometriosis lesions and endometrium are NOT the same histologically, and retrograde menstruation is a very common phenomenon among most women.
+However – endometriosis lesions and endometrium are NOT the same histologically, and retrograde menstruation is a very common phenomenon among most menstruators.
 Essentially, Sampson’s Theory considers endometriosis as normal endometrial cells which behave abnormally because of abnormal peritoneal milieu; however, this is actually not supported or borne out in the current literature, though this notion has persisted for almost a century.
 Unfortunately, this popular theory continues to complicate effective management and understanding of the disease today.
-Despite persistent propagation of Sampson’s Theory, many studies have demonstrated that retrograde menstruation does not account for pathogenesis; the eutopic and ectopic endometrial stromal cells in women with endometriosis exhibit fundamental differences in invasive, adhesive, and proliferative behaviors from those who do not have the disease.
+Despite persistent propagation of Sampson’s Theory, many studies have demonstrated that retrograde menstruation does not account for pathogenesis; the eutopic and ectopic endometrial stromal cells in those with endometriosis exhibit fundamental differences in invasive, adhesive, and proliferative behaviors from those who do not have the disease.
 Without question, there are various other factors that contribute to disease pathophysiology and pathogenesis.